Muhammed2024Salama/laravel-11-api/README.md

-## About Laravel
+## About Application

-Laravel API Project with Sanctum
+This is a Laravel API Project with Sanctum authentication support.